edgonga/DevTeam/readme.md

 - helmet: middleware for adding security headers

+- luxon: library to set the correct timezone

+- moment-timezone: similar to luxon

 - mongodb: driver for MongoDB

 - mysql2: MySQL client for Node.js

+- sequelize: ORM (Object Relational Mapper) to work with MySQL

 ### 🛠️ Dev Dependencies